jmramirezG/labyrinth-solver/README.md

 To move we need to make sure the cells in the direction we are moving are available (empty).

 To rotate we need a 3x3 square of empty cells.

+## Testing

+We have implemented unit tests for each of the given test cases, each obtaining the expected result.